Sports = Football

 Students can purchase season tickets on a first come first serve basis.
 2015 was the first year in many years that sales did not rely on a lottery system but with the Gators having a successful season, they may go back to that system depending upon the demand.

 Non-students may not use student tickets as entry does require showing your student ID.
-They are pretty strict about entrance with a valid student ID.
-Alumni have the opportunity to purchase season and single day tickets.
+They are pretty strict about the entrance with a valid student ID.
+Alumni have the opportunity to purchase season and single-day tickets.
 If you are coming in to visit your student and are not an alumnus, there are several options.
-You can purchase tickets on the official website providing it is not a sold out game.
+You can purchase tickets on the official website providing it is not a sold-out game.
 You can purchase through a reputable third-party ticket broker or you can purchase a student ticket and upgrade it at the box office.
 The charge to do that varies depending on the game but can be upwards of $50.00 so you need to be careful how much you are paying in total.

 There are many scalpers roaming around the stadium prior to the game but oftentimes they are asking not only for a large markup on the face value of the ticket but you never know if it is a legitimate ticket.
 If you choose to take that chance, it is recommended you know the full layout of the stadium because you may end up buying tickets in the very last row of the stadium (the last row is different depending on where your ticket is).
 Just this past year, I risked purchasing tickets for a strong rivalry game.
 I paid $80 for the ticket which was the face value and was assured the seats were in the shade and not that high up.
 As I could not pull up the stadium seating chart because it is sometimes difficult to get service, I took a chance.
 It was an afternoon game and I was so annoyed to learn as I made my way to the seats that not only was it the very last row of the stadium but I was surrounded by the visiting team fans and sitting in a section where the sun blazed won for the entire game.